Becoming a GP Trainer

 Please note, on completion of the second part of the PESC, you will need to arrange a Trainer/Practice Approval visit within a two year period of that date OR your training accreditation will expire.

 Protocol for Established Educational Supervisors

 We expect established active Educational Supervisors (ES) who move Practice or region to reapply for trainer status through the usual route.

 We would not accept applications until the potential ES had been working in the new Practice for a minimum of twelve months.
 This is to allow the ES time to become part of the new team and ensure a robust understanding of the Practice's systems and procedures.

-Applicants are expected to have Membership of the RCGP.
+Applicants are expected to have Membership of the RCGP or equivalent.